calda/calstephens.tech/pages/blur-privacy-policy.md

 # Blur Privacy Policy

 Protecting your private information is a paramount priority for us.
-This Statement of Privacy applies to the *Blur* app and governs data collection and usage. *Blur* is a utility app designed to display historical inflation data for the US Dollar, Euro, and 20 other international currencies.
+This Statement of Privacy applies to the *Blur* app and governs data collection and usage. *Blur* is a utility app designed to let users customize their photos with a blurry background.
 By using the *Blur* app, you, “the user”, consent to the data practices described in this statement.

 ## Collection of your Personal Information
 *Blur* does not collect any personal information about the user.